GokulVSD/TicTacTmObilE/README.md

 ## Overview

-This project is a mobile application that implements the classic Tic-Tac-Toe game, allowing a human player to play against an AI on Android or iOS platforms.
-The game uses the Minimax algorithm with alpha-beta pruning to determine the AI's moves.
-Additionally, the app supports various difficulty modes and the option to store game history on the device.
+The goal of this group project is to create a Tic-Tac-Toe game on Android that allows an AI to play against a human opponent.
+The primary goal is to create a game where the computer plays against a human player using the Minimax algorithm with alpha-beta pruning.
+In addition to this, the app supports player vs local player gameplay, where each player takes turns.
+Finally, the app also supports player vs Bluetooth player, where by two devices which have the app installed can play via a Bluetooth connection.
+The app keeps track of past games, and allows you to customize the difficulty of the AI.
+It uses Jetpack Compose components for the UI, Room for storage of past games, and interfaces with Android's Bluetooth APIs.

 ### Team Members: